-JLV is being installed in the Veterans Affairs Enterprise Cloud (VAEC) using Amazon Elastic Container Service (ECS).
+JLV is deployed to and operates within the Veterans Affairs Enterprise Cloud (VAEC) using Amazon Elastic Container Service (ECS).
 The Elastic Container Registry stores and manages the container images.

 Docker technology is used to create file images.
-Docker is a set of Platforms as a Service (PAAS) products that use OS-level virtualization to deliver software in packages called containers.
+Docker is a set of Platforms as a Service (PaaS) products that use OS-level virtualization to deliver software in packages called containers.